 Food is where Park City comes up a bit short, IMHO.
 Admittedly, there are many nice restaurants in town, but many are on Main Street, where parking and pick up/drop off can be a challenge.
 The offerings are a bit overpriced and less inventive than years passed, when we could typically find game, such as Elk and Buffalo, on the menu at a reasonable price.
 Reservations for lodging and dining become especially difficult during Sundance and over holidays like Christmas, New Years, MLK and President’s week.
 On weekends and holiday weeks, getting a restaurant reservation at a decent time can be difficult, so book in advance if you can.
 Deer Valley has nicer restaurants in general, but the prices trend even higher there.

-Here is a list of places we’ve dined at over the years and some thoughts:
+Here is a list of places we’ve dined at in Park City over the years and some thoughts: